kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 The key advantage: external-attacher has accurate `published_volume_ids` from `VolumeAttachment` objects, enabling precise non-CSI volume accounting that the node side cannot achieve.

 **Periodic update scalability**: External-attacher uses a rate-limited work queue with jitter (±20% of the configured period) rather than per-node timers.
 This prevents thundering herd on restart and provides natural rate limiting for cloud API calls.

-**Partial responses**: If `max_volumes_per_node` is 0, the CSI spec convention is "no limit imposed."
-External-attacher follows this convention and does not set `Allocatable.Count` (the scheduler treats unset `Allocatable.Count` as unlimited, which is consistent).
-If `accessible_topology` is empty, only `Allocatable.Count` is updated.
-This allows drivers to implement only the subset they need.

 **Idempotency**: All CSI RPCs are idempotent.
 Repeated `ControllerGetNodeInfo` calls with the same parameters return the same result, making retries and duplicate processing safe.